|

 minimal effort and training.

-Installing/Enabling IFC BIM Import/Export
+A-2-1- Installing/Enabling IFC BIM Import/Export

-_Some BIM-authoring applications include IFC BIM import/export
+_Some BIM-authoring applications include IFC BIM import/export as part

-as part of the product; while in others it is available as a separate
+of the product; while in others it is

-module.
-More information is available from each vendor below._
+available as a separate module.
+More information is available from each

-ONUMA Planning System™
+ONUMA System™

-Planning System.
-Users have the ability to view and edit GSA Specific
+the ability to view and edit GSA Specific data directly in ONUMA

-data directly in ONUMA Planning System™ prior to exporting
+System™ prior to exporting IFC.

-Saving/Exporting IFC BIM Files
+A-2-2- Saving/Exporting IFC BIM Files

-_BIM-authoring applications have different ways to store
+_BIM-authoring applications have different ways to store (export) an

-ONUMA Planning System™
+ONUMA System™

 There are two main methods to output an IFC file from ONUMA

-1: IFC Output from the Project & Scheme List
+Method 1: IFC Output from the Project & Scheme List

-This method should be used if a user wishes to quickly
+This method should be used if a user wishes to quickly generate an IFC

 NOTE: The user interface above illustrates how